 On the one hand, improving the quality of the urban environment has the ability to instil an increased sense of pride and opportunity among local residents and businesses about their local community.
 And, shift attitudes about Salisbury as the 'place to be', rather than as a stepping-stone on the way to somewhere else.
 On the other hand, attractive place-making has the potential to further attract skilled workers and investors to Salisbury.
 Businesses desire locations that not only benefit their operations but also benefit their workforce.
 Improving experiences within the physical environment of Salisbury will result in visitors valuing their experiences, potentially leading to investment in the region.

 The challenge for the Salisbury region is to establish an urban structure that not only encourages industry development, but also contains attractive residential urban spaces.

-80. Deloitte, Building the lucky country: the purpose of place reconsidered (2015)
+Babling the budy country: The purpose of phase reconsidered (2015)